 For most corrosion problems, physical weakness within the piping system will limit the choice of corrective actions.
 In those cases where a chemical cleaning is required, for example, it is the weakness at its threaded fittings or smallest diameter piping which prevents that action until replacement of all weakened pipe has been completed.

-Only worse than the original corrosion problem is to wast months and years pursuing the wrong corrective actions, or to take steps resulting in further piping failures.
+Only worse than the original corrosion problem is to waste months and years pursuing the wrong corrective actions, or to take steps resulting in further piping failures.

 A critical review of the chemical treatment program by an outside expert is always an important step to understanding what may have allowed a corrosion problem to occur or probagate.
 Frequent changes in chemical treatment supplier, or their selection based upon lowest bid, is always a red flag for concern.